reactjs/rfcs/text/0000-static-lifecycle-methods.md

 This method is invoked before a mounted component receives new props.
 Return an object to update state in response to prop changes.
 Return null to indicate no change to state.

 Note that React may call this method even if the props have not changed.
-I calculating derived data is expensive, compare new and previous prop values to conditionally handle changes.
+If calculating derived data is expensive, compare new and previous prop values to conditionally handle changes.

 React does not call this method before the intial render/mount and so it is not called during server rendering.